usnistgov/ndn-dpdk/app/fileserver/README.md

 ## File Descriptor Caching

 The file server maintains a hashtable of open file descriptors.
-If a request refers to a file or directory that already has an open file descriptor, the same file descriptor is reused instead of calling `openat` again.
+If a request refers to a file or directory that already has an open file descriptor, the same file descriptor is reused instead of calling `openat2` again.
 Each open file descriptor is associated with a reference count, which indicates how many inflight READV operations are using this file descriptor.

 As soon as the reference count reaches zero, i.e. the file descriptor becomes unused, it is placed in a cleanup queue (doubly linked list).